nidve01/bootstrap/README-postInstall.md

 Open the qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP url)
 1. Login to app with your github credentials
-2. Open the Menu --> Opinions --> New
+2. Open the Menu --> Endpoints --> New
 3. Enter the below details and save
 ```
 Name: "MinikubeSandbox"